Dherse/masterproef/content/5_examples.typ

 = Examples of photonic circuit programming <sec_examples>

 Several different application areas were mentioned in @photonic_processors_use_cases, and in this section, some of these areas will be demonstrated using the @phos programming language.
 The examples are meant to be mockups of real applications, and are not meant to be complete implementations, focusing solely on the @phos part of their design.
 These examples will be explored in different levels of details depending on the complexity of the application and how much of the capabilities of @phos they demonstrate.
-The full code, with comments, and type annotations is available starting at @anx_spectrometer.
+The full code, with comments, and type annotations is available starting at @anx_beam_forming.

-Each example will begin with a short theoretical overview containing the relevant information to understand the example.
-Then, portions of the @phos code will be presented and explained.
-Finally, simulation results will be shown to demonstrate the correctness of the implementation.

-== Spectrometer

-Spectrometers are used to analyze and visualize the spectral content of an optical signal.
-They are used in many different applications, such as optical communications, medical devices, astronomy, and more.
-Additionally, they can be relatively easily built, they are generally based on filter banks filtering the signal into different frequency bands, here called bins, and their power measured.
-The power of each bin is then plotted to form a spectrum.
-The code for this example is available at @anx_spectrometer.
-This example will first cover the a naive implementation of a spectrometer, followed by a more optimized implementation.

-=== Simple implementation

-This first implementation, which can be seen in @anx_spectrometer,

-=== Improved implementation

-#pagebreak(weak: true)
 == Beam forming

 Optical beam forming is being used to build new solid-state LiDAR systems @xu_fully_2022.
 These LiDARs need precise phase matching between all of the produced optical signals, as any imprecision over the phase and delay will negatively impact the precision of the overall system.
 Conveniently, @phos offers an easy way to ensure that signals are phase and delay matched: the `constrain` synthesizable block.
 It imposes a differential constraint over a number of signals, in this case, as will be visible in @lst_beam_forming, it is used to enforce equal phase into the modulators, and equal delay when going back towards the outputs.